Stock exchange listing

 Is it possible for international companies to be included in the BUX Index?

-Yes, providing that they meet the requirements for inclusion.
+Yes, provided that they meet the requirements for inclusion.